What are myostatin inhibitors?

 How do myostatin inhibitors work?

 By inhibiting myostatin’s activity, myostatin inhibitors increase muscle mass and strength.
 Many are monoclonal antibodies that bind and neutralize myostatin.
-Others act as a decoy receptor that trap myostatin, which prevents it from binding with its natural muscle receptors.
+Others act as a decoy receptors that trap myostatin, which prevents it from binding with its natural muscle receptors.

 Are myostatin inhibitors safe?